- Scope of the Journal

 Chemical structures should be produced with the use of a drawing program such as ChemDraw.

 All Chemistry of Materials authors are encouraged to submit images to be considered for use on the journal’s front cover or Supplementary Covers at the time of the submission of their revised manuscript, but authors of Perspectives and Reviews will be given special consideration for front cover.
 If your article is accepted for publication, your suggestion may also be selected for use on one of the journal’s covers.
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.
+Images chosen for the front cover will be published at no cost to the author.

 In addition to the scientific content, considerations of design and visual appeal as a cover illustration will play an important role in the selection of illustrations.
 The cover image should not resemble a graphical abstract or data figure, but rather should be an artistic and scientifically accurate representation of the manuscript.